 Federal and state regulations mandate that research involving human participants must be reviewed and approved by an Institutional Review Board (IRB).
 Learn more about Cornell's IRB and its membership.

 The Cornell IRB is a standing committee of the University Faculty whose activities are overseen by the Vice President for Research and Innovation.
 Cornell's Human Research Protection Program operates under two Federal Wide Assurances (FWAs) filed with the U.S. Department of Health and Human Services: one for the Ithaca-based campuses, including Cornell Tech (FWA 00004513), and one for Weill Cornell in New York City (FWA 0000952).
 Weill Cornell operates separate IRBs.

 The IRB is responsible for providing guidance and oversight for Cornell's Human Research Protection Program, and for helping to maintain compliance with applicable regulations and policies.

 Federal regulations require that any IRB include at a minimum: one member whose primary concerns are in scientific areas, one member whose primary concerns are in nonscientific areas, numerous members representing more than a single profession, and at least one individual not affiliated with Cornell.

 Cornell's IRB includes twelve to eighteen voting members.
-Members are appointed by the President, upon recommendation of the Dean of Faculty in consultation with the Vice Provost for Research.
-Members are typically appointed to a three year term.
+Members are appointed by the President, upon recommendation of the Dean of Faculty in consultation with the Vice President for Research and Innovation.
+Members are typically appointed to a three-year term.
 The committee chair is appointed from the faculty membership and will serve for a term of one to three years, after which they may be re-appointed.

 Current IRB Membership